 If you go to Tulum and don’t go to Matcha Mama then you’re doing something wrong.
 The most IG worthy spot in Tulum with delicious coffee, matcha drinks, and Acai bowls.
 Prepare to wait during peak coffee times especially if you want to enjoy your smoothie on those swings.

 Raw Love ($$)

-Acai bowls, coffee, and smoothies on the beach.
+Affordable acai bowls, coffee, and smoothies on the beach.
 Need I say more?

-Art is one of the major reasons Tulum is so magical and probably my favorite part of this Tulum travel guide.
-There are installations all over the beach road and you may miss something if you’re not paying attention.
+Art is one of the major reasons Tulum is so magical and probably my favorite part of traveling to Tulum.
+There are art installations all over the beach road and you may miss something if you’re not paying attention.